Product ConsultantKardderStrategy Delivered

 Phase 3

-Ongoing: creator content + Instagram giveaways to sustain social proof between events
+Ongoing: creator content and Instagram giveaways to sustain social proof between events

 Risk Plan